Burniston: History

 The area is known for its prehistoric legacy.
 Dinosaur footprints have been found in the rocks at Burniston.

 The village appears as Brennigston in Domesday Book.
 The name means "farmstead of a man named Brýningr" in Old Norse.
 The first church was built in 1235, and the first record of a pub was in 1782 when there were three alehouse keepers.

 During the early hours of 14 February 1823 a smugglers dispute led to William Mead shooting James Law with a pistol from his bedroom window.
 Law and three associates had stopped beneath Meads window to sing taunting songs as Mead was informant and had caused Law many legal troubles.
 After being shot Law died a week later and Mead was charged with murder.
 At the trial he was found guilty of manslaughter and sentenced to 2 years in jail.

 A permanent military presence was established in the village with the completion of Burniston Barracks in 1861.

 Burniston has held an annual agricultural show since 1888.

 In the mid-1990s, the 17th century blacksmith's forge, one of the oldest buildings in the village, was demolished for safety reasons.
 In 1995, the parish council celebrated its centenary by distributing mugs decorated with the village crest in gold and blue to village schoolchildren.

 Amenities

-The village has a post office on the High Street, and two pubs, the Three Jolly Sailors and the Oak Wheel.
+The village has two pubs, the Three Jolly Sailors and the Oak Wheel.
 It also has two garages - Burniston Motor Works and England's Garage.
 There are no petrol stations in the village.
 Burniston Village Hall and its land include a park and tennis courts.
 It has one guest house, Harmony Country Lodge, which has an octagonal design.
 There are two churches, the Methodist chapel in the High Street and Harmony Church and Healing Sanctuary at the top of Limestone Road, which is non-religious Christian.
 The Methodist chapel has recently undergone redevelopment to accommodate an increasing membership.
 The expansion included a more modern design which complements the retained old building.